 Layering for Backcountry Skiing – Baselayers and Midlayers

 Dressing for a full day of backcountry skiing requires a balance of breathability and weather protection.
 And the only way to really achieve the balance is through layering.
-It’s not rocket science, but it is easy to overdress for ski touring.
-It’s an aerobic activity, and you need to be prepared to sweat.
+It’s not rocket science, but it’s easy to overdress for ski touring.
+Touring is an aerobic activity, and you need to be prepared to sweat.
 Every layer should embrace breathability including your shell and pants.
 A good layering system walks the line between being warm, but not so warm that you are overly sweaty.
-Of course, temperature, humidity and precip factor heavily into finding the right layering system.
+Of course, temperature, humidity and precip factor heavily into finding the right layering system for the day.
 To shed some light on what we think is a good set up for a routine day of ski touring, here’s what we are wearing for base and midlayers this winter.

-Starting with base layers, we recommend going as light as possible.
-The lighter and more breathable your base layer, the dryer you will be; because unless it’s raining (and we hope you’re not skiing in the rain), sweat is the primary cause of being damp and cold when ski touring.
+When it comes to base layers, we recommend going as light as possible.
+The lighter and more breathable your next-to-skin layer, the dryer you will stay, because unless it’s raining (and we hope you’re not skiing in the rain), sweat is the primary cause of being damp and cold when ski touring.

 Synthetic – Patagonia Lightweight Capilene Zip-Neck – $69 – Time-tested, Patagonia Capilene synthetic baselayers do the job of breathing well, wicking moisture and staying dry to keep you warm.
 Go with the lightest version.
 Read about Defunkify laundry detergent for keeping your synthetic base layers fresh.